Thinking About a Career in Teaching?

 The California School Employees Association offers many member benefits related to education, including grants, tuition assistance, and student loan reducer programs.
 Visit their website for more details: CSEA Education Services

-If you are a classified school employee who would like to earn a teaching credential, the California Classified School Employee Teacher Credentialing Program provides up to $4,000 per year to assist you with books, fees, and tuition while attending an institution of higher education.
+If you are a classified school employee who would like to earn a teaching credential, the California Classified School Employee Teacher Credentialing Program (CCSETC) provides up to $4,800 per year to assist you with books and tuition while attending an institution of higher education.
 Eligible classified participants must have an Associate of Arts or Science degree or higher.
 Participants must also commit to accomplish the following:

 For students interested in becoming teachers, there are two main federal grant programs:

 - The Teacher Education Assistance for College and Higher Education (TEACH) Grant provides up to $4,000 per year to students who are completing or plan to complete course work needed to begin a career in teaching.

 - The Federal Supplemental Educational Opportunity Grant is a grant for undergraduate students with exceptional financial need.
 Grantees can receive $100 to $4,000 per year.

 There are also a number of state-funded grants, such as the Golden State Teacher Grant Program.
 You can learn about others through the TEACH California website.

 Established teachers are eligible to have some or all of their federal student debt repaid through three programs:

 - The Teacher Loan Forgiveness Program is sponsored by the U.S. Department of Education as a way to encourage individuals to enter and continue in the teaching profession.
 Applicants may be eligible for forgiveness of up to $17,500 on direct subsidized and unsubsidized loans or subsidized and unsubsidized federal Stafford loans.